-Instagram Played A Much Bigger Role In Russia’s Propaganda Campaign
+Instagram Played A Larger Role In Russian Propaganda Than Facebook Acknowledged

 A spokesperson for Senator Mark Warner (D-VA), who has led an investigation into Russian social media activity, did not respond to requests for comment about Russian activity on Instagram specifically.

-Among the more surprising Russia-funded Instagrams to survive deletion by the platform was an illustration that was re-shared on the Instagram account for Ramona Magazine, a U.S. magazine for teenage girls.
+Among the Russia-funded posts that are still being shared on Instagram, not all have been explicitly political.
+One surviving post is an illustration that was re-shared on the Instagram account for Ramona Magazine, a U.S. magazine for teenage girls.
 With a positive message about various female body types, the image was reposted from a now-deleted Russia-linked account, Intersectional Feminism (@Feminism_Tag) on July 19, and has racked up over 5,700 likes and 65 comments.

-Another post by a Russia-linked account that found life after death was a video clip of Kanye West.
-Originally published by the account @black4black, the video—from a 2013 interview on Jimmy Kimmel Live—lives on through the Instagram account of a nonprofit organization that “supports & mentors young moms.”
+Another post by a Russia-linked account that found life after death was a video clip of Kanye West that was originally published by the account @black4black.
+Now, the clip–a 2013 interview on Jimmy Kimmel Live—lives on through the account of Women We Miss, a nonprofit organization that “supports & mentors young moms.”
 “I refuse to follow those rules that society has set up and the way they control people with low self-esteem, with improper information, with branding, with marketing,” Kanye says in the clip.

 Whether or not it was intended, the afterlife of the now-defunct accounts illustrates the lasting impact of the Kremlin’s misinformation war.
 A visually and politically compelling meme, perhaps true or false, perhaps targeted to just the right group of people, can go very far on sharing-centric platforms like Instagram.
 (Depending upon who’s looking at it, the angrier the idea the better, and sometimes, the weirder the better too).